 - Should my child learn Chinese characters or Pinyin first?

 First, I’ll give a brief overview about the Chinese phonetic system.
 Then I’ll discuss the pros, cons, and why I’m delaying Hanyu Pinyin for my kids.

 拼音 (Pinyin), which literally translates to “spell sound”, is a phonetic system based on the Latin alphabet.
 Originally created to improve Chinese literacy rates, it is used widely for typing/texting and for teaching pronunciation.
 Most Chinese words have a consonant-vowel (CV) structure with consonants as the initial sound and vowels as the final sound.
 The only consonant-vowel-consonant (CVC) words end with “n” or “ng”.

 Chinese characters are usually the same regardless of dialect, even if the spoken language is completely different.
 However, Pinyin reflects Mandarin Chinese only.
-Most commonly, it is used with simplified Chinese characters in mainland China, Singapore, and Malaysia.
+Most commonly, it is used with simplified Chinese characters in China, Singapore, and Malaysia.
 Occasionally, Pinyin accompanies traditional Chinese characters in Hong Kong.

 Introductory Chinese lessons typically feature Pinyin in American secondary schools and colleges.
-In mainland China and Singapore, children learn it in primary (elementary) school before Chinese characters.
+In China and Singapore, children learn it in primary (elementary) school before Chinese characters.
 However, American Mandarin immersion programs wait until around age 6-9 (after children have mastered English reading).